LowyShin/giipAgentUIP/README.md

 ## Introduce

+If you want remote control your PC or Windows servers by UiPath, try it!

+You can execute custom xaml file by mobile phone, and managing xaml files or wsf(Windows Script), vbs, ps1(Power shell), bat, py, rb, etc.

+If you using giipAgentLinux, you can handling linux also!

 This is giipAgent made by UiPath xaml file.

 It needs to make a acount to giip service and git clone giipAgentWin as below

 ```sh
 git clone https://github.com/LowyShin/giipAgentWin.git